-Levy Lorenzo, Engineer and Technical Associate
+Levy Lorenzo, percussionist, Engineer and Technical Associate

 Born in Bucharest, Filipino-American Levy Marcel Ingles Lorenzo, Jr. works at the intersection of music, art, and technology.
 On an international scale, his body of work spans custom electronics design, sound engineering, instrument building, installation art, free improvisation, and classical percussion.
 With a primary focus on inventing new instruments, he prototypes, composes, and performs new electronic music.
 As an electronic art consultant, Levy designs interactive electronics ranging from small sculptures to large-scale public art installations with artists such as Alvin Lucier, Christine Sun Kim, Ligorano-Reese, and Leo Villareal.
 As a percussionist, he co-founded the experimental theater/electronics duo Radical 2 with Dennis Sullivan and performs regularly with improvisor Peter Evans.
 As a sound engineer, he specializes in the realization and performance of complete electro-acoustic concerts with non-traditional configurations.
 One of his main engagements is Claire Chase’s Density 2036 project.
 A core member of acclaimed the International Contemporary Ensemble (ICE), he fulfills multiple roles as live sound engineer, electronic artist, and percussionist.